-LawnifiTM is a liquid fertilizer program powered by Catalyst TechnologyTM.
+Lawnifi® is a fertilizer program powered by Catalyst TechnologyTM.
 The New Lawn Starter Box contains everything a new lawn needs during establishment to develop thick, healthy grass.
 The New Lawn Starter Box contains two bottles of Grow and one bottle of Maintain.
 Start with your first application of Grow on the soil right before laying the sod.
 Grow is designed to quickly establish roots with highly available phosphorus, potassium and carbon that benefits rooting, plant strength and growing quality.
 This gives the sod you are about to lay an immediate, accessible boost of necessary establishment nutrients.
 The other two applications will take place after you lay the sod in Establishing a Newly Sodded Lawn.

 This tool will be used after you have laid out your new sod.
 A landscape edger should be used to trim around corners and at the edges of sod pallets where they don’t fit precisely.
 You can also use a machete or outdoor blade as well.
 Usually, sod pallets are cut by the sod harvesters in slight angles.
 You can use this to your advantage to get tighter seams by matching the angle on the pieces to fit together as snuggly as possible.
 Use the edger in every other place necessary.

 One of the last tools you will need is a lawn roller to roll out your new sod so that is evenly pressed into the soil for proper growing and smoothness.
 This is another tool you will use rarely and can seem quite expensive.
 You can purchase them online for about $75.00, or rent one for a day for about $20.00 from a local hardware store like Home Depot.